What Is Upcycled Clothing?

 Upcycled clothing is made from used fabrics and materials that can be found around your home or purchased secondhand.
 We like to source our upcycled fabrics from thrift stores, estate sales, antique markets, and creative reuse centers like Scraps KC.

 The blame isn’t solely on consumers, though.
-The Washington Post recently discovered that fashion companies around the world have been throwing away and destroying unsold clothes for years to avoid selling them at a discounted price.
+The Washington Post discovered that fashion companies around the world have been throwing away and destroying unsold clothes for years to avoid selling them at a discounted price.

-Our habits as a society have grown increasingly worse over time.
+Our habits as a society have grown increasingly troublesome over time.
 Research shows that clothing consumption has increased by 60% in just 15 years, causing textile production to become the third largest manufacturer in the world.
 The worst part?
 We only keep our clothes for half as long as we used to.

 Donating to thrift shops has been, and still can be, an effective way to extend the life cycle of your old clothing.
 The only downfall is that two-thirds of thrift store discards go straight to the landfill.